irenelopezvazquez/irenelopevazquez.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
+My name is Irene, I am from the south of Spain and I love learning new skills.
 Have a look at my background below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Pharmacy degree at UCLM (2016 - 2022)
-- Master in computer science at UdL (2022 - 2024)
+- Master in bioinformatics and biostatistics at UOC/UB (2022 - 2024)
-- PhD in RL applied to energy (2024 - present)
+- Master in health data science (2025 - present)

 ### Experience
-- Research assistant on MILP at UdL (2022 - 2023)
+- Pharmacist (2022 - 2024)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- Clinical Data Specialist at a pharmaceutical company (2024 - present)